 In preparation for Jill Mulleady’s debut at Galerie Neu

 First solo show of Jill Mulleady at Neu marks a decisive step forward in her career.
-We sat down with the artist to better understand how her painting is evolving.
+We sat down with the artist to better understand how she is evolving.

 Jill Mulleady, Mouth-to-Mouth, at Galerie Neu, Berlin, from 16.11.2018 to 12.01.2019.